Car Won’t Start But The Radio And Lights Work? Here’s Why And How To Fix

 Turning your key closes the ignition switch, completing the circuit to start the engine.
 If this switch is faulty, the power will never reach the starter motor – even if the battery is functioning well.

-The ignition switch can be tricky to change by yourself.
+The ignition switch can be difficult to change by yourself.
 It usually involves removing quite a lot of the dashboard trim.
 It’s better to take your car to a mechanic to change it for you if you’ve eliminated all the other possibilities.

 You’ll need further diagnostic work to determine the underlying circuit problem.